Celtic Week Classes – July 9-15, 2023

 We’ll look at working songs and songs that chronicle the journey of the Irish people looking for a better chance at life.
 Most laboured and toiled, many didn’t survive and some made it to the height of power all over the world.
 Mines, railroads, skyscrapers, ditches, sailors, politics, military, servants, – the Irish have left a strong legacy in the physical and political landscapes of many countries.
 We will learn by ear with the aid of lyrics.
 We will also listen to recordings of notable singers in this category.
 (No class limit)

-This course will feature songs in both Irish and English that Cathie has collected through the years and new ones she has recently discovered, including love songs, newly-composed songs written in the old style, children’s songs, humorous songs, historic ballads, singalongs, Christmas songs and more.
-We will focus on the oral tradition of sean nós (old style) singing and utilize those rudiments to deepen and develop our own individual singing styles.
-We will learn the songs aurally so bring audio recorders with you to class.
-And please bring a beloved song you’d like to share with the group as we will sing for each other and learn from each other.
+In this course, we will be singing songs in both Irish and English which Cathie learned from family and from years of searching for great old traditional and newly composed songs to sing and share.
+We will learn ‘by ear,’ so bring audio recorders with you to class.
+And please bring a song you’d like to share as we will sing for and learn from each other.
+Joy!
 (No class limit)

-Even the most casual traditional singer needs to sing regularly to sing well.
-If you plan on singing for a lifetime, vocal training will help give you a voice you can depend on.
-In this class I will teach some of the vocal techniques I have learned and practiced in my 45 years of singing, including breathing exercises to help support the tone and strength of your voice, vocal exercises to help you develop your range, simple vocal embellishments and stylistic techniques, how to take care of your voice, the rudiments and importance of a vocal practice, tips on how to deal with performance anxiety, and how to use a microphone.
-By the end of the week, you will have a basic understanding of vocal training and the tools to sing with more confidence and freedom for many years to come!
+Joan Baez, who is still singing beautifully at 82, uses regular vocal exercises and the support of a vocal coach to keep her voice strong and resonant.
+As she says, “At this stage, it constantly takes more tricks to hold it this way.”
+This class is designed to teach you some of the tricks and techniques that will help you sing well for a lifetime, including breathing exercises to help support the strength and tone of your voice, vocal exercises to help you develop your range and expression, simple vocal embellishments and stylistic techniques, how to take care of your voice, the rudiments of a singing practice, tips on how to be more comfortable when singing in front of an audience, and how to get the most out of using a microphone.
+By the end of the week, you will have a basic understanding of vocal training and the tools to sing with more freedom and confidence.
+Class size is limited to allow one-to-one work with each student.
+Please sign up early to assure a place!

 Percussion and Dance